anvis/GenAI/GenAI/Notes/02-Model Training and Fine-tuning.md

     - Training a reward model that learns from human preferences.
     - Using reinforcement learning (e.g., Proximal Policy Optimization) to adjust the LLM’s behavior accordingly.

+   ---

+The core idea remains:
+✅ Start with general language ability →
+✅ Add instruction-following →
+✅ Align with human preferences →
+✅ Optimize helpfulness, honesty, and harmlessness

+Tools used often include PyTorch, TensorFlow, Hugging Face Transformers, DeepSpeed, and frameworks like Megatron-LM.